Screpuh/Divergence-Detection-in-Trading/README.md

 3. **Regular Bearish Divergence**:
    Date: **2024-10-21 14:00:00 +0200 CEST**

-We confirm these divergences visually using the previously generated plots:
+We confirm these divergences visually using the previously generated plots.

-This step marks the end of the divergence detection demonstration, providing valuable insights for trading strategies.

 > **Note**: The images above are generated programmatically from the loaded data.